Regression and Dimension Reduction for Multivariate Mixed-Type Data via Semiparametric Gaussian Copula: SGC-Reg: Semiparametric Gaussian Copula Regression Model

 The simplest for understanding case is when both the outcome and all covariates are standard normal random variables.
 In that case, the simple linear regression conceptually assumes that both outcomes and predictors are on the same additive scale and tries to explain the variability of an outcome via variability of predictors.
 Various transformations of outcome/predictors can be used to deal with possible deviations from normality and symmetry.
 When outcome is not continuous alternative models such as probit, truncated regression, and other probit-like models have been proposed.
 However, they often lack the interpretability appeal of a simple linear regression model.

-We now introduce \emph{Semiparametric Gaussian Copula Regression for Mixed Data (SGCRM)} and establish key asymptotical results for the estimators of the regression parameters.
-SGCRM operates and connects underlying continuous normal latent variables that generate observed mixed types variables.
-SGCRM can be seen as a unifying alternative to the linear and probit-like regressions for mixed types of outcomes and predictors.
+We now introduce \emph{Semiparametric Gaussian Copula Regression for Mixed Data (SGC-Reg)} and establish key asymptotical results for the estimators of the regression parameters.
+SGC-Reg operates and connects underlying continuous normal latent variables that generate observed mixed types variables.
+SGC-Reg can be seen as a unifying alternative to the linear and probit-like regressions for mixed types of outcomes and predictors.

 We define Semiparametric Gaussian Copula Regression for Mixed Data as follows.